 Sustainability Street: Inside CRE’s Flood Insurance Quandary

-Owners are under-insured against the most destructive of climate risks, and FEMA's insurance program is set to expire—again!
+Owners are under-insured, and FEMA’s program is set to expire—again!
 CREFC's Sairah Burki and David McCarthy discuss the legislative logjam and the need for reform.

 Podcast art of Sairah Burki and David McCarthy of the Commercial Real Estate Finance Council.